 The secret to a perfectly grilled chicken doesn’t just lie in its time on the grill, but also the preparation time before.
 With pre-seasoning and brining as crucial a step as any.

-Here is our step-by-step guide to show you how to grill chicken on a gas grill.
+Here’s my step-by-step guide to show you how to grill chicken on a gas grill.

 With a rolling pen or meat pounder, gently pound the chicken on a counter or table surface.
 Do this until they’re about half an inch thick across the breast.
-Do this for each chicken breast.
+Do this for each breast.